Accessibility Guide for Huxtable Farm B&B

 ‘Swallow Barn’ & ‘Barley Barn’ Bedrooms

-•Mobile phone reception is none existent in the farmhouse but some signal can be found in the garden & car park area. •In the event of a fire we will ring the school bell in the hall and shout ‘FIRE’.
+•Mobile phone reception is none existent in the farmhouse but some signal can be found in the garden & car park area.
+In case of an emergancy a telephone can be made available.•In the event of a fire we will ring the school bell in the hall and shout ‘FIRE’.
 In the event of a fire that you’ve found please alert others by shouting ‘FIRE’.
 Please advise us if you have a hearing impairment and might not hear this.
-The farmhouse can be evacuated via the main entrance in the hall or the door from the information room.
-In an emergency there is also an exit via our bedroom next to the ‘Pink room’ bathroom.
+The farmhouse can be evacuated via the main entrance in the hall or back door.
 All the bedrooms outside of the farmhouse have direct access to outside.
-There is a water fire extinguisher situated in the information room and smoke detectors in all bedrooms. •We do not permit smoking in any of the accommodation but you may smoke in our garden.
+There is a water fire extinguisher situated in the room next to the dining room.
+Smoke detectors are in all bedrooms. •We do not permit smoking in any of the accommodation but you may smoke in our garden.
 Please request an ash tray. •We are happy to cater for special diets or any particular likes or dislikes.
 Please advise us of these before your arrival. •We are happy to refrigerate any medication.
-By arrangement we can also keep any perishables (such as clotted cream!) in our fridge for a limited period and place your freezer blocks in our freezer. •Mobile phone reception is none existent in the farmhouse but some signal can be found in the garden & car park area. •Wifi broadband internet connection is available in all the bedrooms & farmhouse. •We do not provide accommodation for guest’s pets, except for assistance dogs, but would like to make you aware that we are a working farm and have three friendly dogs that live outside. •Our website www.huxtablefarm.co.uk has photographs and more information about the accommodation and farm.
+There is & fridge & freezer space in the washing up room to store any perishables (such as clotted cream!) & place your freezer blocks in our freezer. •Mobile phone reception is none existent in the farmhouse but some signal can be found in the garden & car park area. •Wifi broadband internet connection is available in all the bedrooms & farmhouse. •We do not provide accommodation for guest’s pets, except for assistance dogs, but would like to make you aware that we are a working farm and a friendly dog. •Our website www.huxtablefarm.co.uk has photographs and more information about the accommodation and farm.

 Medieval, 16th Century farmhouse (beams, low doorways, oak screen & wood burner fireplaces) at Huxtable Farm, offering quality B&B accommodation near West Buckland, Barnstaple, Devon EX32 0SR.
 Situated on a Jacob sheep farm with Jacob wool products, Devon Wildlife Trail & panoramic views, in beautiful Devon countryside, between Barnstaple, South Molton & Exmoor National Park.